evjrob/everettsprojects.com/_posts/2014-06-07-mapping-oil-and-gas-incidents-in-alberta-with-google-maps-jquery-and-php.md

 ### The Code:
 <a href="/2014/06/25/mapping-oil-and-gas-incidents-in-alberta-improvements/"><em>There is an updated version of this project with a number of improvements.</em></a>

-If you just want a copy of all the files necessary (for version 1), then I have them <a href="/spillsv1/spills.zip">all in a zipped archive</a>.
-Don&#8217;t forget to go in and change the values of config.inc.php to reflect your own MySQL database.

-For everyone else, lets take a closer look at the code that makes it all work, starting with the JavaScript laden index.html file:
+Lets take a closer look at the code that makes it all work, starting with the JavaScript laden index.html file:

 <div id="index"></div>
 #### index.html